-However they do not cover many of the physical plant items such as the inability to complete required fire, utility, and/or medical equipment testing for varied reasons, etc. Whether you use a blanket waiver provided, an approved state 1135 waiver, and/or the hospital acquired 1135 waiver process, it is critical to keep detailed documentation, and keep your Emergency Command Center operating throughout the event.
+However they do not cover many of the physical plant items such as the inability to complete certain required fire, utility, and/or medical equipment testing for varied reasons.
+Whether you use a blanket waiver provided, an approved state 1135 waiver, and/or the hospital acquired 1135 waiver process, it is critical to keep detailed documentation, and keep your Emergency Command Center operating in some manner throughout the event.

 If you need assistance sifting though what is covered under blanket or state approved waivers, what you may need in order to request an 1135 waiver through the SSA program, what needs to be documented, or assistance completing any of the required actions, please do not hesitate to contact us for guidance and assistance.

 Maintain at least 6 feet away from others